 No church, no dress, no clichés – The rise of the unusual wedding

 Many little girls dream of a traditional white wedding.
 They picture themselves walking down the aisle of a little rustic church, with bells ringing, wearing a long bridal train and a beautiful dress.
+However, what if you dream of a more unusual wedding?

-And yet for some, the dream changes as they get older.
+For some, the dream changes as they get older.
 The teenage years are when opinions and personalities shift, and the girl changes into a woman.
 They still want to find their Mr Right and get married, but their view of the wedding day itself alters.
 Perhaps the religious aspect becomes less important.
 Perhaps they don’t want to wear white, or a bridal gown at all.
 They might not want guests.
 Maybe their partner wants to get married on a beach, or in a pub.
 Or maybe….

 Unusual wedding locations and theme choices are becoming more popular for the couple that don’t want to go with the flow.
 Las Vegas, known as the Marriage Capital of the World, offers Hawaiian, fairy tale, cartoon, Goth and other themed weddings among its many venues.
 But logistical difficulties, the cost of flights and accommodation (not to mention the fear of losing your money in the casinos) and making sure family and friends can get there are all headaches – and there is an unfortunate image of ‘tackiness’.